John-Brandon/PBR-Tier-System/README.md

 # Welcome to the PBR Tier System Code Repository
 This repository currently includes Fortran 90/95 code for an age- and sex-structured operating model.
-Additionally, R code is provided which serves as a script to: automate the generation of input files for trials (<a href="http://www.cheatography.com/davechild/cheat-sheets/regular-expressions/" target="_blank">e.g. using regex</a>); batch multiple runs of simulation trials through shell commands; compile performance statistics across the batch, and; plot output.
+Additionally, R code is provided which serves as a script to: automate the generation of input files for trials; batch multiple runs of simulation trials through shell commands; compile performance statistics across the batch, and; plot output.
 Instructions for installing R  <a href="https://cran.r-project.org/" target="_blank">are available here.</a>

 The operating model can mimick the dynamics of either a single stock, or two stocks of the same species which overlap spatially.
 A full mathematical description of the operating model <a href="https://www.dropbox.com/sh/qga2x5sq2h41vfp/AADlfFXYeO9MjfjrRor4-Z1Ca?dl=0" target="_blank">is available here</a>